PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 Added level display to Boon Manager
 Added decrease sub-mode for level and rarity modes in Boon Manager (all mode WIP) Already equipped boons are now grayed out in the Boon Selector

+2.2.0
+new issues :
+deleting a boon in the boon manager does not delete all related screen objects

+fixed issues :
+pressing the codex key immediately opens both the codex and executes the menu command can't close or use boon selector and manager fixed some artifacts not spawning or crashing the game

+new/changed features :
+menu key switched to 'Gift' (default = G) pressing the codex key (default = C) again after the codex is opened will close it